Center for Podiatric Medicine

 Ingrown toenails can be painful, but you don’t have to live with this uncomfortable nail condition.
 The team at the Center for Podiatric Medicine in the Chicagoland area treats irritating ingrown nails so you can enjoy the physical activities you once loved.
-Schedule an appointment at one of the four Illinois offices in the River North neighborhood of Chicago, Lombard, Schaumburg, and Elmhurst, or the one other location in Highland, Indiana.
+Schedule an appointment at one of the three convenient Illinois locations in the River North neighborhood of Chicago, Schaumburg, and Lombard.
 You can book by phone or online today.

 An ingrown toenail happens when the edge of your toenail grows into the toe’s soft tissue.
 This condition often affects your big toe, but can occur with any toe.
 If left untreated, ingrown toenails can become infected or cause permanent damage to your toenails.

 If you have an ingrown toenail, you may notice the following symptoms near or around the affected nail:

 An infected ingrown toenail might be filled with pus, appear dark red in color, or be associated with cold or warm feelings in your toe.
 If left untreated, complications like tissue death, bone infection, or nerve damage may arise.

 Factors that increase your risk of getting an ingrown toenail include: